brandur/sorg/content/drafts/webhooks.md

 ### Automatic load balancing (#balancing)

-A commonly unbilled but _amazing_ feature of webhooks is
-> Not sure if 'unbilled' is being used properly here? that they provide automatic load balancing and allow a consumer's traffic to ramp up gracefully.
+A commonly discounted but _amazing_ feature of webhooks is that they provide automatic load balancing and allow a consumer's traffic to ramp up gracefully.